dogodigi/community_mapping/en/chapters/usingsmartphone.md

 ## Objective

-Learn how to use their smartphones for mapping.
+Learn how to use smartphones for mapping.

 ## Materials and equipment